-Section 2.1 Championship Format
+Section 2-1 Championship Format

 NCAA Divisions I and II institutions that sponsor intercollegiate women's ice hockey are eligible for the National Collegiate Women's Ice Hockey Championship.
 The championship will include 11 teams.
-The championship playoff format consists of three first-round games that will be played on the campuses of the top three seeds.
-Those winners and the No. 5 seed will compete in the four second-round games that are played on the campuses of the participating institutions.
-The four second-round winners will advance to the Women's Frozen Four.
+The championship playoff format consists of three regional semifinal games that will be played on the campuses of the top three seeds.
+Those winners and the No. 5 seed will compete in the four regional final games that are played on the campuses of the campuses of the participating institutions.
+The four regional champions will advance to the Women's Frozen Four.
 The entire championship will use a single-elimination format.

 Squad Size.
 Participating teams are limited to 19 skaters plus not more than three nor fewer than two goalies on the bench for competition.
 Participating teams are limited to a squad size of 24.
 Replacements are permitted consistent with NCAA game protocol; however, after the game begins, no replacements shall be permitted for any reason.
-Only six non-playing personnel shall be allowed on the bench, providing a maximum bench limit of 28.
+Only eight nonplaying personnel shall be allowed on the bench.